lilgallon/particles.js/README.md

 An easy way to make your website sexy

+## Important info

+The first version is almost completed.
+Be patient :)
+What is better in the version 1 :
+- Full javascript (no frameworks),
+- Optimized,
+- Code is understandable,
+- New code design (easy to add features)
+- Animated particles are fully customizable,
+- Documentation on how to use it in your own browser
+- An some other stuff :D

 ## Description

 I made this script to make my website look "modern".
 I decided to release the script to improve it from time to time.